Airbnb Squatters: How to Spot the Warning Signs and Protect Your Business

 • Bad reviews from another Airbnb host

-• A profile was created just before they made the booking
+• A profile that was created just before they made the booking

 They’re hesitant to give you important information

-At the end of the day, you need to listen to your gut.
+At the end of the day, vacation rental owners need to listen to their gut.
 Has the guest said anything (or left something out) that has made you feel uneasy?

 They want to stay longer than 30 days